EyeTrackVR/EyeTrackVR/docs/_pages/Wired-VS-Wireless.md

 - Plug and play, no firmware or wifi router needed

 - Lowest latency
-{% include custom/alerts/Note.html content="Our latency with wireless setups is pretty low, (30-60ms) you will not be able to see a difference in socail VR applications.
+{% include custom/alerts/Note.html content="Our latency with wireless setups is pretty low, (30-60ms) you will not be able to see a difference in social VR applications.
 This would only become a noticable change if we ever get DFR working." %}

 - Higher resolution
 {% include custom/alerts/Note.html content="Higher resolution does not result in a measurable tracking quality change although it can help." %}